 Unfortunately, Hide.me did not unblock Netflix using any of the servers we tested (US East, US West, and London, UK).
 This is an ongoing struggle for many VPNs as streaming sites like Netflix crack down.
 Once they detect an IP address is actually one from a VPN provider, they’ll block usage and deliver an error message.
 If this is a deal-breaker for you, then you’ll need to look elsewhere.

-We were also unable to unblock BBC iPlayer using a UK server.
-On the other hand we had no issues with other streaming sites, including Amazon Prime Video.
+We were unable to unblock BBC iPlayer using a UK server and had no luck with Amazon Prime Video.
+Enabling access to popular streaming sites doesn’t appear to be a priority for this provider.

 Does Hide.me work in China?